 MEMBERSHIP FEE

-The current annual membership fee is £10, payable by Standing Order.
+The current annual membership fee is £15, payable by PayPal or Debit/Credit Card.
+See the Membership page for further details.